gl-cli/glab/docs/source/alias/set.md

 arguments, you must explicitly accept them using "$1", "$2", etc., or "$@" to accept all of them.

 Platform note: on Windows, shell aliases are executed via "sh" as installed by Git For Windows.
-If you have installed Git on Windows in some other way, shell aliases may not work for you.
+If you have installed Git on Windows in some other way, shell aliases might not work for you.
 Quotes must always be used when defining a command as in the examples.

 ```plaintext